 - cameras should be positioned level with the performance space and so that the whole action can be clearly seen.
-Each candidate must be able to be easily identified by the external moderator - extraneous noise and echo must be avoided and the sound track must be clearly audible.
+Each candidate must be able to be easily identified by the external moderator - avoid zooming in and out as this can be distracting - extraneous noise and echo must be avoided and the sound track must be clearly audible - the recording should not be stopped and re-started once the performance has begun.